 Words cannot describe the majesty and beauty of this national park in Chilean Patagonia.
 The lucky people have the opportunity to see this area and those who do will find it difficult to forget its vivid colours and tranquility.
 Once a large sheep estancia, the park was established in 1959 as the Parque Nacional Lago Grey.
 Prior to this, “baqueanos” (cowboys) grazed their flocks here and fires occasionally burnt out of control.
 More land was added to the park in 1962 and the name was changed to its present one.
 The “Torre” (Tower) Sur rises 2,900m (9,512 ft) above sea level, the Torre Central is 2,850m (9,348 ft) high, and the Torre Norte measures 2,600m (8,528 ft).
 The “Cuernos” (Horns) del Paine, massive blocks of various rock layers visible from great distances, are as spectacular as the towers themselves.

 Enjoy a day of exploring Torres del Paine National Park with an expert guide.
-Marvel at pristine turquoise lakes, glaciers, and waterfalls at one of the most scenic parks in Patagonia.
+Travel by van for short walks and amazing lookouts, marvel at pristine turquoise lakes, glaciers, and waterfalls at one of the most scenic parks in Patagonia.

 Enjoy a scenic drive to El Calafate.